RadialDevGroup/ombudsman/ATTENDANCE.md

 - Labor Day
 - Veterans Day
 - Thanksgiving Day & the Friday after Thanksgiving
-- Winter Holidays & New Years - dates will be the same as the Thompson School District's calendar
+- Winter Holidays & New Years - dates will follow the district closed dates on the Thompson School District's calendar